 Living on an island takes some getting used to.
 The islands move at their own plodding gait, with no real destination in mind.
 It’s a slow, easy trail full of smiles and breaks in the shade.
 There’s a calm simplicity to the way people do things down here.
 Simple living, island style.

 This simplicity extends to the best of Caribbean cocktails.
-Easy favorites, like the Barbados Swizzle or Hemmingway Daiquiri, have helped to caution a new generation of bartender on the dangers of over thinking.
+Easy favorites, like the Barbados Swizzle or Hemmingway Daiquiri, have helped to caution a new generation of bartenders on the dangers of overthinking.

 Out on the fringes of our noble profession, though, there lurks a dark sub-culture of cocktailia fraught with overindulgence; a sect that just can’t say “NO” to an extra gimmicky ingredient or two.
 Now I’m sure there can be some merit to a “vadouvan scented sea salt rim” on my Daiquiri, but I much prefer the original just the way it is.